markjnkim/es_mod/01-html/content/step-2-header-footer.md

 ## Preview

-In this lesson, you'll add content and style to the header and footer of the Run Buddy landing page.
+In this lesson, you'll add content and style to the header and footer of the webpage.

 When you're done, the landing page will look like this: